This post may contain affiliate links. Please see our disclosure policy.

 • Potatoes: Try purple potatoes or sweet potatoes.

-• Milk: Swap for any milk you prefer, heavy cream, or use some of the boiled potato water.
+• Milk: Swap for any milk you prefer, heavy cream, sour cream, cream cheese, or use some of the boiled potato water.

 • Butter: Salted, unsalted, garlic butter, herb butter, or truffle butter.

-• Add-ins: You can add a clove of minced garlic, chili oil, or truffle oil.
+• Add-ins: Add a clove of minced garlic cloves, garlic powder, onion powder, chili oil, or truffle oil.

-• Toppings: Drizzle with extra melted butter, garlic butter, Parmesan, herby breadcrumbs, or chives.
+• Toppings: Drizzle with extra melted butter, garlic butter, Parmesan, herby breadcrumbs, green onions, or chives.

 FAQs